breathingcyborg/battery-cycle-life-prediction/README.md

 ![Voltage Steps](images/voltage-steps.png)

 Instead of time steps we can think of data as having voltage steps.
 We have 1000 voltage steps in 2V-3.6V range.
-The values of features in each charging cycle can be interperted as feature.
+The values of features in each charging cycle can be interpreted as feature.
 This instead of seeing timeseries as `(20000 steps, 2 features)` we see it as `(1000 steps, 40 features)` this makes time series shorter and thus easier to learn.

 If we look at features of single voltage step it will look like this
 ```